TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          :ref:`data-type-dir` /:ref:`stdWrap <stdwrap>`

    Description
-         Reads a directory and returns a list of files.
+         Reads a directory and returns a list of file names.

          The value is exploded by "\|" into parameters:

          1: The path

-         2: comma-list of allowed extensions (no spaces between); if empty all extensions goes.
+         2: comma-separated list of allowed extensions (no spaces between);
+         if empty, all extensions are allowed.

-         3: sorting: name, size, ext, date, mdate (modification date)
+         3: sorting: name, size, ext, date, mdate (modification date).

-         4: reverse: Set to "r" if you want a reversed sorting
+         4: reverse: Set to "r" if you want a reversed sorting.

-         5: fullpath\_flag: If set, the filelist is returned with complete paths, and not just the filename
+         5: fullpath\_flag: If set, the filelist is returned with complete paths, and not just the filename.

 .. container:: table-row